Last Updated on January 5, 2023 by Jeffery

 Red wigglers are one of the most sought-after earthworms for composting because they produce a lot of eggs and can reproduce at a fast rate.
-This post will explore how red wigglers mate, their reproduction rates, and mating frequencies.
+This post will explore how red wigglers mate, their reproduction rates, and their mating frequencies as a hermaphroditic species.

-Red wigglers mate by introducing their male organs to the females.
+Red wigglers mate by introducing their reproductive organs into the conjoining worm’s clitellum.
 When a worm is ready to reproduce, it will release its sperm packets which are then deposited into the conjoining worm.
 The process can take anywhere from one minute to two hours depending on how amorous they feel at that moment in time.

 How Fast Do Red Wigglers Reproduce